Search

 As a result of our analysis, we found that out of the six identified risks, five were assessed as having a "negligible" or "low" impact, indicating that the Group's relationship with natural capital is relatively limited.

-To mitigate this risk, we are implementing the countermeasures listed in the table below.
-We will continue these measures while monitoring any changes in the risk over time.
+To mitigate this risk, we are taking the actions listed below and will continue these measures while monitoring any changes in risk.

 PAGE TOP